osamaasifoak/weatherapp/README.md

 # Weather App

-A Flutter app for the weather for casting
+A Flutter app for the weather forecasting
 ![sample](app-preview.jpeg)

 ## How to run